 Disability Culture Leadership Initiative

 The Disability Culture Leadership Initiative (DCLI) includes video conversations and convenings with Deaf and disabled artists in Chicago.
-The participants are alumni of the 3Arts/Bodies of Work Residency Fellowships, a program that is centered on the creation of new work, professional development, and advocacy for Disability Arts & Culture.
+The participants are alumni of the 3Arts/Bodies of Work Residency Program, which supports the creation of new work, professional development, and advocacy for Disability Arts & Culture.